Semester at Sea

-Semester at Sea (SaS) is a study-abroad program founded in 1963 and managed by the Institute for Shipboard Education (ISE) in Fort Collins, Colorado.
+Semester at Sea (SAS) is a study-abroad program founded in 1963 and managed by the nonprofit Institute for Shipboard Education (ISE) in Fort Collins, Colorado.
 Colorado State University is the current academic sponsor and the program is conducted on a cruise ship.
-Nearly 73,000 undergraduate students from over 1,500 colleges and universities have participated in Semester at Sea.
+Nearly 73,000 undergraduate students from more than 1,500 colleges and universities have participated in Semester at Sea.

 Each spring and fall semester, up to 600 undergraduates participate in the 100- to 110-day program.
 During the semester, the ship often circumnavigates the globe, traveling east (across the Atlantic) or west (across the Pacific) and visiting 10 to 11 countries in Asia, Africa, Europe, South America, and North America.
 Although the program sometimes has voyages through the Mediterranean Sea and the Suez Canal, piracy concerns in the Gulf of Aden have often caused the voyage to go around the southern part of Africa.

 History

-Founded in 1963, the program is managed by the Institute for Shipboard Education (ISE).
-ISE had hosted a summer, 65-day Semester at Sea program that focused on one region of the world.
-In May 2011, SaS introduced a 26-day Maymester voyage with a curriculum based around the United Nations' Millennium Development Goals.
-The Maymester voyage offered students the opportunity to earn four to five transferable credits.
-But after the Maymester 2012 voyage, Semester at Sea canceled the short-term voyages due to low enrollment.
-A two-week, December–January Enrichment Voyage for continuing education participants was also canceled.
-The voyages' itineraries focused on Central and South America, often transiting the Panama Canal or traveling up the Amazon River.
+In 1926, Prof. James Edwin Lough of New York University organized the Floating University, an educational seven-month around-the-world voyage, for which he sailed as dean.
+The voyage, which took place aboard the Holland America liner SS Ryndam, embarked from and returned to Hoboken, New Jersey, on September 18. after traveling 35,000 miles and visiting 47 ports in 33 countries.
+Former Kansas Governor Henry J. Allen sailed as a member of the faculty, while the government class interviewed the King of Siam and Benito Mussolini.
+According to contemporary reporting, commencement exercises for the program were held aboard ship, reportedly marking the first college graduation ceremony conducted at sea, while the King of Siam invited the group to Bangkok as official guests during the voyage.
+The Floating University had a second voyage that sailed aboard the SS President Wilson in 1928.
+Contemporary newspaper commentary likened the program to the traditional European "Grand Tour" and described it as part of a broader movement to incorporate international travel into undergraduate education.